Options Position Sizing Calculator

 How many contracts should I sell on one stock?

-Should I recalculate position size after a loss?
+Should I resize after a loss?

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure